pxr687/df_in_browser/README.md

 # df_in_browser

-A simple python package to display a pandas dataframe in a browser.
-It is intended to be run from the command line, for better visualisation of dataframes than viewing within the terminal.
+A simple python package to display pandas dataframes and matplotlib/plotlt plots in a browser.
+This package is intended to be used from the command line, for better visualisation of dataframes than viewing within the terminal.
 (E.g. to allow viewing of the entire dataframe, scrolling etc).
+In addition, plots appear sequentially as separate browser tabs, so they can be viewed in an intended sequence.

 The following code shows some example uses (in an ipython session):